 An Intermodal Connector is defined as a highway facility providing direct access for a freight generator, shipper or port terminal (rail or river) with a major transportation thoroughfare such as an interstate highway.
 Currently the FHWA has identified twenty facilities on the National Highway System (NHS) Intermodal Connector listing for Kentucky.
 The Lake Cumberland region does not currently have any facilities on the statewide list.
 The LCADD periodically will review this listing for obvious changes in the region including facilities that have ceased operations or no longer meet FHWA criteria for listing and recommend the facility to be removed from the base list.
 The LCADD will also identify facilities that are not listed on the NHS Intermodal Connector Listing that meet FHWA criteria and recommend those be added to the base list.
-This information will be used to help identify projects to be recommended for Kentucky's Six Year Plan, the Statewide Long Range Plan, and the Unscheduled Needs List.
+This information will be used to help identify projects to be recommended for Kentucky's Six Year Plan, the Statewide Long Range Plan, and the CHAF project lists in relation to the SHIFT process.
 Status as an Intermodal Connector produces viable possible funding option for designated roadway segments.